The complex volume of SL(n,C)-representations of 3-manifolds: Introduction

 When $n=2$, Thurston's gluing equation variety $V(K)$ is another variety, which is often used to compute volume.
 It is given by an equation for each edge of $K$ and an equation for each generator of the fundamental groups of the boundary-components of $M$ (see Section~\ref{sec.gluingequations}).

 \begin{theorem}[Proof in Section~\ref{sec.gluingequations}] \lbl{thm.Mhboundary} Suppose $M$ has $h$ boundary components.
 There is a surjective regular map

-with fibers $(\C^*)^h$. \end{theorem} \begin{remark} The Ptolemy variety offers significant computational advantage over the gluing equations.
-Other programs solve the gluing equations numerically, whereas the Ptolemy variety allows exact computations that are practical even if the manifold has many simplices. \end{remark}
+with fibers disjoint copies of $(\C^*)^h$. \end{theorem} \begin{remark} The Ptolemy variety offers significant computational advantage over the gluing equations and allows for exact computations that are practical even if the manifold has many simplices. \end{remark}

 As shown in Zickert~\cite{ZickertAlgK}, the extended Bloch group can also be defined over a number field $F$, and we have a canonical isomorphism $\widehat\B(F)\cong K_3^{\ind}(F)$. \begin{theorem}[Proof in Section~\ref{otherfields}] Let $F$ be a number field.
 A boundary-unipotent representation $\rho\colon\pi_1(M)\to \SL(n,F)$ determines an element of $\widehat\B(F)=K_3^{\ind}(F)$ such that for each embedding $\tau\colon F\to\C$, we have